 The Wider Curriculum Review:

-The topics on our rolling programme were carefully selected following discussions with subject leaders and with experienced class teachers from all phases.
+The topics on our programme were carefully selected following discussions with subject leaders and with experienced class teachers from all phases.
 We designed our final curriculum around the needs of our children and, in particular, our significant groups.
 We mapped each curriculum area to ensure sufficient coverage across the subjects over time.

 As a result of our wider curriculum review, we made changes to the way we planned each topic.
 Using research-based evidence and our valuable knowledge about the children we teach, we identified that our children learn best when they have the following: